MichaelLegacy/EventReminderBot-Discord/README.md

-# HackWeekBotTest
+# Discord Hack Week Event Reminder Bot
-Simple bot test repo for Discord Hack Week
+Simple bot for Discord Hack Week that will remind users of an event.

-Set this up and tested on Ubuntu 16.04.
+Set up and tested on Ubuntu 16.04.
-It should work on other Ubuntu versions or anywhere node runs at this point.
+It should work on other Ubuntu versions, similar linux distros or anywhere node runs at this point.
+Requires a mysqlDB.
+May add DB setup steps in the future if needed.

 1. Install Nodejs
  - I followed a guide and installed version 8.12.0, and npm 6.4.1